rudzitisrihards/map-elevation-app/README.md

 # Map elevation app

-This is a very simple proof-of-concept web app for planning combat unit placement using elevation data.
-Eventual goal is to help military personnel quickly understand terrain in unfamiliar areas, or react to known enemy positions.
+Simple proof-of-concept web app for getting elevation data in a certain map area.

 The app allows users to:
 - View a map (MapLibre + OpenStreetMap)